MoonTech/MobileMonitoringMobile/README.md

 4. **Run the App:**
 - Connect your Android device to your computer or use an emulator.
 - Click on the "Run" menu and select "Run 'app'" to deploy the app on your device or emulator.

-5. **Explore Mobile Monitoring:**
-- Once the app is installed on your device, open Mobile Monitoring.
-- Follow the on-screen instructions to set up the app and connect it to Mobile Monitoring system.

-## Contribution Guidelines

-We welcome contributions from the community.
-If you'd like to contribute to the development of Mobile Monitoring, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-Mobile Monitoring by MoonTech is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the app in accordance with the terms of the license.

-For more information, please refer to the [License File](LICENSE).

-Thank you for choosing Mobile Monitoring by MoonTech!
-If you have any questions or feedback, feel free to reach out to us.